featureflow/featureflow-javascript-sdk/README.md

 Triggered by both `Featureflow.init(...)` and `featureflow.updateUser`.

 Callback is fired with one parameter with the value of all evaluated `features`.

-#### `Featureflow.events.LOADED`

-**Deprecated:** Use `Featureflow.events.INIT` instead.

-#### `Featureflow.events.UPDATED_FEATURE`

-Only available when streaming is enabled.
-Fired when a feature has been changed.

-Callback is fired with one parameter with the value of only the updated `features` returned by the stream.
-In the majority of cases, this object will only contain one property.

 #### `Featureflow.events.ERROR`